 “After taking the course, I felt more empowered to teach my children phonics.
 Having a path to follow makes it clearer for me and helps me free space for other important things."

 “I was so blown away by how well thought out the program is.
 Lisa is wonderful and answered all our questions so thoroughly.”

 "My daughter is newly 3.
 It's a wonderful, slow and simple guide to teaching language.
 We play letter sound games many times a day, bringing awareness to the beginning sounds of words.
 She's getting it!”

 — Megan W.

 Since we may have just "met", the first step might be to check out some FREE resources I have.

 Curious about using Montessori activities to teach your child to read at home, but you don’t know where to start?
 By the end of this class you'll know the 3 biggest mistakes to avoid and how to pinpoint where your child is at in the learning sequence.

 BEGINNING SOUNDS PRINTABLE

-Learn how to use alphabet sounds picture cards and objects to play a beginning sounds game that prepares your 3 or 4 year old child to learn letters sounds and phonics.
-This PDF includes a checklist of alphabet object ideas and tips for saying the letter sounds.
+Learn how to use picture cards and objects to play a beginning sounds game that prepares your 3 or 4 year old child for learning letter sounds.
+This printable file includes a checklist of phonics object ideas and tips for saying the letter sounds.